 If you’re living in a world of virtual clutter, it might be sensible to turn to a third-party desktop management app for help.
 The most well-known is Fences, but there are plenty of other options out there too.

-Here are seven of the best alternatives to Fences for managing and organizing your Windows desktop.
+Here are the best free alternatives to Fences for managing and organizing your Windows desktop.

-Wait, how can Fences be an alternative to Fences?
+Wait, how can Stardock’s Fences be an alternative to Fences?
 Hear me out.

 These days, Fences is a paid app.
 You can enjoy a 30-day free trial, but thereafter you’ll need to pay $10 for the app.
 If you want the full app, including Object Desktop, it will cost you $50.